basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 }
 ---

-Key filters are a way to pre-process [[MapReduce|Using MapReduce]] inputs from a full bucket query by simply examining the key without loading the object first.
+Key filters are a way to pre-process [[MapReduce|Using MapReduce]] inputs from a full bucket query by simply examining the key, without loading the object first.
 This is especially useful if your keys are composed of domain-specific information that can be analyzed at query time.

 ## Understanding Key Filters

 Key filters can be thought of as a series or pipeline of [[transformations|Using Key Filters#Transform-functions]] and [[predicates|Using Key Filters#Predicate-functions]] that attempt to match keys produced by the list-keys operation.
 Keys that match the predicates are fed into the MapReduce query as if they had been specified manually.

 Let's say that we're storing customer invoices with a key constructed from the customer name and the date, in a bucket called `invoices`.
 Here are some sample keys: